build-on-aws/content/posts/amazon-bedrock-apprunner-chatterdox-webapp/index.md

 ---
-title: "Use LangChain to build 'chatterdox', an app to chat with web pages"
+title: "Use Amazon Bedrock and LangChain to build an application to chat with web pages"
-description: "You will learn how to build this LangChain powered Go web app using Amazon Bedrock and deploy it to AWS App Runner with AWS CDK."
+description: "Learn how to build this Go web app, deploy it with AWS CDK and start asking questions!"
 tags:
   - generative-ai
   - ai-ml